Himadri8991/Google-Arcade-Skill-Badges-Solutions/Manage Kubernetes in Google Cloud/Manage Kubernetes in Google Cloud Challenge Lab/Manage Kubernetes in Google Cloud Challenge Lab(GSP510).md

 # Manage Kubernetes in Google Cloud: Challenge Lab || [GSP510](https://www.cloudskillsboost.google/focuses/58179?parent=catalog) ||

-### Run the following Commands in CloudShell

-### From "Challenge scenario > Your challenge" you can find your REPO_NAME,
-### From "Task 1.
-Create a GKE cluster" you can find your CLUSTER_NAME & ZONE,
-### From "Task 2.
-Enable Managed Prometheus on the GKE cluster" you can find your NAMESPACE & endpoints.interval,
-### From "Task 6.
-Containerize your code and deploy it onto the cluster" you can find your SERVICE_NAME,

 ## One task you have to do manually
 ### Search > Logging > Log-based Metrics > Create metric > Details > Log-based metric name
 ```pod-image-errors```